rum-archive/rum-archive/src/docs/tips.md

 The sampling rate _may_ also change from day-to-day.

-_Relative_

 ## Counts should only be used for relative percentages

 Since the [data is sampled](#data-is-sampled), absolute counts of `BEACONS` should only be used to compare data on the same `DATE` in a single dataset.

 As the sampling rate may change from day-to-day, absolute count comparisons _between days_ should not be used, only _relative weights_.

-See the [sample queryies](/docs/samples/#dimension-popularity-(as-a-percentage-of-total)) for examples of how to calculate relative weights.
+See the [sample queries](/docs/samples/#dimension-popularity-(as-a-percentage-of-total)) for examples of how to calculate relative weights.

 ## Outliers are excluded